simonmichael/hledger_site/download.md

 <div class="command">
 $ hledger test <br>
 ... <br>
-199 tests passed, no failures!
+All 188 tests passed (4.30s)
 </div>

 <br>

-Nicely done.
-Next, see the Getting Started docs in the sidebar, such as the **[Basics tutorial](basics-tutorial.html)**, or introduce yourself in the **[IRC channel/Matrix room](index.html#help-feedback)**.
+Nicely done!
+Next, see the Getting Started docs in the sidebar, such as the **[Basics tutorial](basics-tutorial.html)**, or come to the **[IRC channel/Matrix room](index.html#help-feedback)** where we'll help you out, or gladly hear your feedback.

 <br>